mcelrjo/AgInformatics/functions.md

 In the first case, arguments are only passed for the first two arguments.
 Since 'arg3' has a defalut there is no need to enter a value unless you want the value to change.

-Arguments have to always come before keyword args and the two types of arguments cannot be mixed.
+Non-defaults have to always come before default args and the two types of arguments cannot be mixed.
 In other words, you cannot use the following syntax below.

 ```python
 def printArgs(arg1, arg3 = 10, arg2):